-Mammary tumors in dogs originate in the mammary (or breast) glands and are a common finding in female dogs that are not spayed or spayed after 2 years of age.
+Mammary tumors in dogs are lumps or swelling that occur in the breast glands.
+They are a common finding in female dogs that are not

 Studies have shown the risk of breast cancer in female dogs that are spayed before their first heat or before 6 months of age, is almost eliminated at 0.5%.
 The risk, however, becomes much higher (over 26%) in female dogs that are not spayed or spayed after the age of 2.

-Unfortunately, the exact cause of developing mammary tumors is not known but the contributing factors are believed to be hormones (estrogen or progesterone), obesity, & consuming high fat diets.
+Unfortunately, the exact cause of developing breast tumors is not known but the contributing factors are believed to be hormones (estrogen or progesterone), obesity, and consuming high fat diets.
 (See Natural Cancer Cures below.)

 Mammary tumors in dogs are the second most common tumors found in female dogs (skin tumors being the most common).